pluralsight/guides/draft/interesting-apis/alexa-run-this-javascript-app/article.md

 }
 ```

-You can see our game state comes in as `attributes`, along with the request which has a name and slot values.
+You can see our game state comes in as `attributes`, along with the request which has a name and the intent's slot values (which for some reason doubles up the name ¯\\\_(ツ)_/¯).
 This is why it's a beauty for TDD purposes, we take this JSON in, we test the next state and the response, done.

-A small note, you'll need Node 5.x.x to get the benefits of ES2015 but AWS lambdas only support Node 4.3.2 which has limited ES2015 support.
+A small note, you'll need Node 5.x.x + to get the benefits of ES2015 but AWS lambdas only support Node 4.3.2 which has limited ES2015 support.
 In order to have a nice dev experience but still be able to test the skill locally, I use [nvm](https://github.com/creationix/nvm) to easily switch from one to t'other.

 ## Writing the thing